 UK students requiring financial assistance to meet funding shortfalls

-Our Student Support Fund is available to assist UK students who may require financial assistance in a range of circumstances.
+Our Student Support Bursary is available to assist UK students who may require financial assistance in a range of circumstances.
 If you have a shortfall in your finances or need to meet additional exceptional costs once you have started your course, you will be able to apply for non-repayable supplementary funding.

 Other Oxford scholarships